 - You earn income from a business, S-corporation, partnership, trust, rental, or farm

-- You have sold property, stocks, bonds, or mutual funds
+- You have capital gain distributions from stocks, bonds, or mutual funds or from selling property

 - You are claiming income adjustments (for tuition, educator expenses, moving expenses, or health savings accounts)

 - You received an advance payment for Earned Income Tax Credit (EITC) from an employer